adityasissodiya/k8s-abac-verification-demo/README.md

 AuthzForce provides a REST API to manage policies and PDP configurations.
 For simplicity, this demo uses a default single PDP configuration and we load our policies into it.

 **Upload the XACML Policies:** If the AuthzForce deployment is configured with an empty policy set, we will add our policies via the REST API.
-You can do this using a provided script or manually with `curl`.
-A script `scripts/load_policies.py` is available in the repo, run:
+You can do this using a provided script `scripts/load_policies.py`:

 ```bash
 python3 scripts/load_policies.py